LukeShortCloud/rootpages/src/ansible.rst

        - "/root/nova.conf"
        - "/etc/nova_backup/nova.conf"

-With Flattened
+Flattened
-''''''''''''''
+'''''''''

 Lists and dictionaries can be converted into one long string.
 This allows a task to run once with all of the arguments.
-This is especially useful for installing multiple packages at once. [[10]
+This is especially useful for installing multiple packages at once.
+[10]

 Loop syntax: